Kalispera Greece Crete.

 Read about Agia Roumeli here »

-WHAT YOU MUST NOT MISS WHEN YOU HAVE WALKED IN THE SAMARIA GORGE
+WHAT YOU MUST NOT MISS WHEN YOU HAVE HIKED IN THE SAMARIA GORGE

 Don't miss the hike in the Imbros Gorge, which is an easier hike than the Samaria Gorge.